Yasinhassani98/SchoolMS/README.md

 # SchoolMS

-The School Management System is a comprehensive web application designed to streamline and automate the administrative and academic operations of educational institutions.
-Built with Laravel, it provides an intuitive dashboard for administrators, teachers, and students, offering features such as:
+The School Management System is a comprehensive web application built with Laravel, designed to streamline and automate the administrative and academic operations of educational institutions.
+It features an intuitive dashboard tailored for different user roles, including superadmin, admin, teacher, student, and parent.
+Each role has access to relevant tools and information, enabling efficient management of daily activities, communication, and performance tracking.
+The system offers:

 - Student, teacher, and classroom management
 - Attendance tracking and reporting